 Everyone is encouraging when you’re spending money.
 Soon enough, there were eight designs.
 Yes, women needed bags even more than men.
 And eight became a collection, and then one collection became three.
 Twenty-four bags in all.
 Yeow!
 What happened?
 After all, I was patient and thoughtful.
 Maybe a little inexperienced, but still.

 Looking back, I wanted this, and like I used to tell students and entrepreneurs, you have to be a little naïve, maybe a bit stupid, to start something new, for the challenges and hurdles are more than you can possibly imagine.
-I think what saved me is actually my lack of urgency.
-I paced everything, simply because I was busy supporting my other habits.
+In the early days, I think what saved me was my lack of urgency.
+I paced everything, simply because I was busy supporting other ventures.

 Four years flew by.
 Designs were changed and perfected.
 Relationships developed, suppliers tested, absolutely gorgeous raw materials acquired and, finally, prototypes made.
 Who would believe that it’s possible to covet a zipper?
 This was the marriage of art and technology, a sweet spot for me.
 And my inexperience had its benefits.
 I didn’t know what couldn’t be done, so I did it.

-Finally, I did get my perfect bag.
+Finally, I did get that "perfect" bag.
 Of course, the thing about perfection is that it can always be made better.
 So, my obsession launched Virgil James, and our pursuit of better continues.

 Unchanged from that first plan on a napkin (cliché but true!), we follow a few simple rules.
 Use the best available materials, and American craftsmanship, to make products that get better with age.
 Balance form and function to deliver everyday usability with timeless design.
 And, most importantly, integrate cool creativity and unique artisanal touches to build exclusive, limited-edition collections.

 In due course, I’m losing that initial naiveté.
-And that’s definitely good news for my colleagues, but I remain convinced that there is a crowd of folks who want Virgil James.
+But no matter the challenges, I remain convinced that there are lots of folks who want what Virgil James has to offer.
 They want quality, timeless design, and exclusive creativity.
 After all, we are really selling art.
 Now, we just have to find each other.